ben16w/minui-portmaster/README.md

 This is the recommended method for updating PortMaster to a new version.
 It keeps your PortMaster data and settings intact while updating everything else.
 It is the method used when updating the pak via the [NextUI Pak Store](https://github.com/UncleJunVIP/nextui-pak-store).

 1. Mount your MinUI SD card to your computer.
-2. Download the latest `PORTS.pak.zip` from GitHub.
+2. Download the latest [release](https://github.com/ben16w/minui-portmaster/releases) from GitHub.
+It will be named `PORTS.pak.zip`.
 3. Extract the zip file on your computer.
 This will create a new `PORTS.pak` folder.
 4. In the new `PORTS.pak` folder, delete the folder named `PortMaster`.
 5. On your SD card, open the existing `/Emus/<PLATFORM>/PORTS.pak` folder.